 So, a lot of what the Brohood’s explanation of magic relies on is a definition of the soul.
-When reading the Encyclopaedia, I skipped straight from geometry (the second chapter) to magic (the last chapter), partly because my local library doesn’t have all the volumes and partly because it’s magic.
-I mean, come on dude.
+When reading the Encyclopedia, I skipped straight from geometry (the second chapter) to magic (one of the last chapters), partly because my local library doesn’t have all the volumes and partly because it’s magic!
+I mean, come on dude!
 So I missed the in depth explanation of the soul, what it is and what it does.
-For this blog, take a look at my summary of Nasir adDin Tusi’s explanation of the soul, because it’s functionally the same.
+For this blog, take a look at my summary of Nasir adDin Tusi’s explanation of the soul, because he would have been exposed to the same teachings published in the Encyclopedia.
 And moving forward (with pretty much any post on this blog, unless specified otherwise), the words soul and intellect are interchangeable.

 The Brohood emphasize that because the soul is what dictates our actions and thoughts, it’s what gives us the characteristics that make up our personality.
 All of the magic that the Brohood describes comes from this sense of personality and intention.
 Your personality dictates what kind of magic you can do and how effective it is.

 Similarly, the first thing students do when they arrive at Hogwarts School of Witchcraft and Wizardry is sit under a singing, mind-reading hat.
 The Sorting Hat uses legilimency to figure out the student’s personality and sort them into their houses.
 The Hat essentially reads the soul of the student and places them accordingly.